Zhang Jingsheng: Legacy

-No compilation of Zhang's writings had been made by his death in 1971.
-His son Zhang Chao (张超), an official in Raoping County, collected his writings during the 1980s, seeking to publicize his work.
-During the early 1980s, the county government of Raoping made efforts to publicize his work and rehabilitate his image, claiming that he was the first person from Chaozhou to receive a doctorate.
+No compilation of Zhang's writings had been made by his death in 1970.
+His son Zhang Chao, an official in Raoping County, collected his writings during the 1980s, seeking to publicize his work.
+During the early 1980s, the county government of Raoping made efforts to publish his writings and rehabilitate his image, claiming that he was the first person from Chaozhou to receive a doctorate.
 A county archival unit published a pamphlet commemorating him in 1984, containing various eulogies and short essays.
-Zhang's former residence in Raoping, destroyed during land reform in 1952, was rebuilt by the county government in 2004 and converted into Dr. Zhang Jingsheng Park (张竞生博士公园 (Zhāng Jìngshēng bóshì gōngyuán)).
+Zhang's former residence in Raoping, destroyed during land reform in 1952, was rebuilt by the county government in 2004 and converted into Dr. Zhang Jingsheng Park.
 It serves as a memorial to his life and work, as well as a regional sex education center.
 In 2011, it was declared a county-level historical site.

 In 1988, the Raoping government published the first collection of his writings, titled Selected Works of Zhang Jingsheng, to celebrate the hundredth anniversary of his birth.
 Its title bore calligraphy by another noted Chaozhou scholar, Jao Tsung-I, legitimizing Zhang's work.
 This collection did not include Sex Histories, likely due to obscenity laws.
 The first republication of Sex Histories in its entirety was produced in 2005 by Dala Books, a Taipei-based erotica publisher, while a republication in mainland China was not released until 2014, in an edition published by the World Books Company.
-A 2008 Chinese-language biography of Zhang, The Literary Monster and the Prophet (文妖與先知 (Wényāo yǔ xiānzhī)) was produced by Zhang Peizhong, a writer from Raoping.
+A 2008 Chinese-language biography of Zhang, The Literary Monster and the Prophet was produced by Zhang Peizhong, a writer from Raoping.